COPY FROM

 ESCAPE Single-quoted strings QUOTE’s value Specifies the character to allow instances of the QUOTE character to be parsed literally as part of a column’s value.
 FORMAT CSV only

-HEADER boolean boolean Specifies that the file contains a header line with the names of each column in the file.
+HEADER boolean false Specifies that the file contains a header line with the names of each column in the file.
 The first line is ignored on input.
 FORMAT CSV only.

 Note that DELIMITER and QUOTE must use distinct values.